rosaj/p2p_sgd/README.md

-All result files of the experiments can be found on a [shared google drive](TODO: add link) and can also be reproduced following instructions bellow.
+All result files of the experiments can be found on a shared [google drive](https://drive.google.com/drive/folders/1wu21lUgfCDK8_h8YoJAevGZjn14kyWLV?usp=sharing) and can also be reproduced following instructions bellow.
+To visualise existing results, use [`plot/experiment_viz.py`](plot/experiment_viz.py) and place the downloaded data in `log/` directory.

 ## Running simulations

 #### Dataset preparation

-Preprocessed dataset can be downloaded from a [shared google drive](TODO: add link).
+Preprocessed dataset can be downloaded from a shared [google drive](https://drive.google.com/drive/folders/1p1RqD0eeTMxXgyFB7WxVgSXEmkHMqPdV?usp=sharing).
 Unpack the zip into the `data` directory.
 When completed, folder `data/reddit/clients/` must contain all `.h5` files containing the training, validation and test data.
 Tokenizer must be placed in `data/reddit/`

 Alternatively, you can recreate this dataset by following the info in [Reddit.md](./data/Reddit.md).